Introduction to Decision Tree

 - It is widely used as a part of data exploration.

-- A decision tree has very little human intervention.
+- It has very little human intervention.

 - The categorical and numerical features can be handled in the input features.

 Thus, in conclusion, the decision tree has a whole new dimension that other algorithms fail to touch upon and that is the non-linearity of features.
-Since there is no assumption of linearity hence decision tree does cater to the non-linear datasets as well.
+Since there is no assumption of linearity hence it does cater to the non-linear datasets as well.
 And decision tree, being a flowchart like structure makes it a widely used algorithm in the world of Data Science.

 This is a guide to What is Decision Tree?
 Here we discuss the introduction, understanding, use, and benefit of a decision tree.
 You may also look at the following articles to learn more –